 - Ryou and Nagisa in CLANNAD do this when the latter "confesses" to the former, much to Sunohara's excitement.

 - Occurs between C.C. and Lelouch near the end of Code Geass R2 while they sit back-to-back.
 Notable due to the two characters' mutual asexual behavior and/or untrusting natures toward each other and everyone throughout the series, but completely understandable when you consider all the crap they've been through together at this point.

-- Full Metal Panic: The Second Raid.
-Xia Yu Fang and Xia Yu Lan do this after one of them gets a Pistol Whipping from Bad Boss Gates.
+- In Full Metal Panic!: The Second Raid, Xia Yu Fang and Xia Yu Lan do this after one of them gets a Pistol-Whipping from Bad Boss Gates.
 It hints at their twincest relationship, as if the earlier Les Yay Shower Scene wasn't evidence enough.

 - Haru wo Daiteita: When Iwaki declares his love, he entwined his fingers with Katou and held them to his heart - awwwwwww.